razshare/frizzante-docs/src/content/docs/guides/web-standards.md

     const view = getContext("view") as View<never>
     route(view)
     return {
        action: path,
        async onsubmit(event: Event) {
           event.preventDefault()
           const form = event.target as HTMLFormElement
           const body = new FormData(form)
           const target = event.target as HTMLFormElement

           await swaps
              .swap(view)             // Sets a reference to the current view state (which is reactive).
-                .withMethod(target.method) // Sets the method for the underlying http request.
+             .withMethod(target.method) // Sets method for the underlying http request.
-                .withPath(path)            // Sets the path where to send the http request.
+             .withPath(path)          // Sets path where to send the http request.
-                .withBody(body)            // Sets the body for the http request.
+             .withBody(body)          // Sets body for the http request.
              .withUpdate(true)        // Defines wether or not to update the application state and url.
              .play()                // Sends the http request, grabs the result, update the view
                                    // and application's state and url (if possible, as defined by withUpdate()).
              .then(function done() {
                 form.reset()         // Resets the form in order to mimic the standard form behavior.
              })
        },
     }
 }